vuxcode/we1-project-VioletaJan/bug-list.md

 13. How to manege EXPERIENSE EDUCATION and SKILLS labels separately?
 SOLVED
 14. I can not move images how I want.
 SOLVED
 16. The width of the home page and contact page is not correct.SOLVED

-Whats left:
+17. Accessibility - DONE
-1. Accessibility
+18. Validate the code - DONE.
-2. Validate the code
+19. Cursive font on the phone - SOLVED.